felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/push-orders.md

 PixelPoint Bridge sends payments to your EPOS, including the amount and the ref code.
 Split payments are supported.

 PixelPoint matches payments ref codes against the payment method numbers configured in your EPOS.
 Payments with no ref code are skipped.

-## Service Type & Service Type Refs

-PixelPoint Bridge sends the order service type ref in HubRise as the **Sales Type Number** in your EPOS.

-Service types are ignored, however.
-PixelPoint relies on service type refs to determine the sales type.

 ## Customer Information